andrewjahn/AndysBrainBook/docs/FIR/FIR_ShortCourse/FIR_03_FSL.rst

 .. note::

-  The box to the left of each regressor
+  The box to the left of each regressor marked ``C1``, ``C2``, etc., will also create a separate t-contrast for that particular regressor.
+If you don't want individual t-tests for each regressor, uncheck the boxes from ``C1`` to ``C10``, and leave the F-test boxes checked.
+However, these individual t-tests will be useful later on if you want to extract contrast estimates for each time-point in a group-level ROI analysis.

 If you click on ``View Design``, you should see the following image, representing 10 regressors after the onset of each condition: